 About Margaret the educator and facilitator

-A vibrant presenter, she is well versed in public speaking, having facilitated at conferences in Melbourne and India, running workshops and speaking at assemblies and book groups.
+A vibrant presenter, she is well versed in public speaking, having facilitated at conferences in Melbourne, India, Pakistan and Indonesia, running workshops and speaking at assemblies and book groups.
 Her interesting and varied background includes travelling widely and having lived and taught in Melbourne, Australia, the USA and Nanjing, China.
-She has more recently taken her workshops, Global Participation - it starts with us! across India, Pakistan and Indonesia.
+She has more recently taken her workshops, Global Citizenship - it starts with us! across India, Pakistan and Indonesia.